 Tips for Buying a Boat

 - If you’re not sure whether you’re financially ready to own a boat, it might be wise to run the numbers by a financial advisor.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Getting clarity on whether a boat makes financial sense for you depends on having a good sense of your budget.
 This calculator can help you establish financial boundaries and see if there’s room for a watercraft.